AlanRockefeller/inat.label.py/README.md

   - iNaturalist / Mushroom Observer Observation Number
   - iNaturalist / Mushroom Observer URL
   - Location (in text format)
-  - GPS Coordinates (with accuracy - accuracy is set to 20km if observation geoprivacy is obscured)
+  - Coordinates (with accuracy - accuracy is set to 20km if observation geoprivacy is obscured)
   - Date Observed
   - Observer Name and iNaturalist login
   - DNA Barcode ITS, LSU, RPB1, RPB2 and TEF1 (if present)